k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 * Initiate the TDM load.
 * Delete the target data, if required by the task's [operation mode](/articles/TDM/tdm_gui/19_load_task_request_parameters_regular_mode.md#operation-mode) or the [Data Versioning load task](/articles/TDM/tdm_gui/18_load_task_data_versioning_mode).
 * Load the new data into the target, if required by the task's [operation mode](/articles/TDM/tdm_gui/19_load_task_request_parameters_regular_mode.md#operation-mode) or the [Data Versioning load task](/articles/TDM/tdm_gui/18_load_task_data_versioning_mode).
-* Manage the TDM process as one transaction.
+* Manage the TDM process as 1 transaction.
 Note that the TDM 7.5.1 excludes Fabric from the transaction using the new Fabric 6.5.8 Broadway actor: NoTx.
-This fix is needed for the entity clone as all replicas work on one single LUI.
+This fix is needed for the entity clone as all replicas work on 1 single LUI.
 Fabric cannot open parallel transactions on the same LUI and therefore needs to be excluded from the delete and load Broadway transaction in order to have a better parallelism when processing the entity’s replicas.
 * Perform [error handling and gather statistics](12_tdm_error_handling_and_statistics.md).

 The **TDMOrchestrator.flow** should be created from the Logical Unit's Broadway folder; it is built for each Logical Unit in the TDM project.
 [Deploy the Logical Unit](/articles/16_deploy_fabric/01_deploy_Fabric_project.md) to the debug server and then create the Orchestrator flow using a template as shown in the figure below: